FidelusAleksander/ghcertified/content/exams/_index.md

 ---

 # **Welcome**
-Go through the practice tests to validate Your Github Actions knowledge.
+Go through the practice tests to validate Your Github knowledge.

 At the end of the quiz You will be marked and given the option to review and fix Your mistakes!